 - Bank statements

-However, with your consent, much of this information will be pulled electronically, so you won’t have to go digging through old emails and file folders hidden at the top of your closet.
+However, with your consent, they will pull much of this information electronically, so you won’t have to go digging through old emails and file folders hidden at the top of your closet.

-Also, because their level of customer support is so high, information is limited without going through the whole application process.
-Just know that they have a high rating on Consumer Affairs (4.6 out of 5), so it’s clear that they don’t expect anything unreasonable from potential borrowers.
+Also, because their level of customer service is so high, information is limited without going through the whole application process.
+Just know that Network Capital has a high rating on Consumer Affairs (4.6 out of 5), so it’s clear that they don’t expect anything unreasonable from potential borrowers.

-If you have a lot of debt, also know that Network Capital Funding prefers a borrower’s debt to income ratio to be average.
-The maximum for most banks is 43%, but some lenders prefer 36% or under.
-Most borrowers with Network Capital funding fall somewhere between those two numbers.
+Network Capital prefers a borrower’s debt-to-income ratio to be average.
+The maximum for most banks is 43%, but some lenders prefer 36% or less.
+Most borrowers fall somewhere between those two numbers.

-To calculate your DTI, add up all of your monthly debt payments and divide them by your gross income (the amount you make before anything is taken out).
+To calculate your DTI, add up your monthly debt payments and divide them by your gross income (the amount you make before anything is taken out).

-Network Capital Funding offers a great selection of home loans for purchase, refinance, or jumbo mortgages.
-It also participates in all government-backed loans, such as:
+Network Capital Funding Corporation offers a great selection of conventional loans for purchase, refinance, or jumbo mortgages.
+However, it also participates in all government-backed loans, such as:

-The Federal Housing Administration (FHA) loan is a type of loan typically aimed at helping lower-income borrowers.
-With lower credit score and down payment requirements, it helps many Americans get out of renting and gain financial independence.
+The Federal Housing Administration (FHA) loan is typically aimed at helping lower-income borrowers.
+With lower credit score and down payment requirements, it allows many Americans to get out of renting and gain financial independence.

-Network Capital offers this government-insured loan to borrowers with a credit score of 600 or more.
+Network Capital Funding Corporation offers this government-insured home loan to borrowers with a credit score of 600 or more.
 Only a 3.5% down payment is needed.
 If you’ve had a short sale or foreclosure in your past, the minimum amount of time you’d have to wait for qualification is three years.

 If you or your spouse is a member of the U.S. Armed Forces, you may qualify for a VA loan.
 The property must be for personal use, and Reservists and members of the National Guard must serve for six years before they are eligible.
 However, if they are called in for active duty, they will qualify after 181 days of service.

-Harp 2.0 allows current homeowners the ability to refinance their home even if they are ‘underwater’ on the house — meaning they bought their house when it was overvalued, and now their loan is for more than the house is worth.
+Harp 2.0 allows current homeowners to refinance their home even if they are underwater on the house — meaning they bought their house when it was overvalued, and now their loan is for more than the house is worth.

-Network Capital Funding will go up to 150% of the loan-to-value.
-This program is contingent on many factors, so Network Capital recommends borrowers contact them directly to determine their eligibility.
+Network Capital will go up to 150% of the loan-to-value.
+This program is contingent on many factors, so they recommend borrowers contact them directly to determine their eligibility.
 The good news is that, once again, the minimum credit score required is still 600.

 Fees and Rates

-If you’re looking for the rates they’re currently offering, you can view them online.
-No need to go through the entire loan application process to find out.
-Simply go to their loans tab and click on ‘Rates” to see up-to-date numbers.
-Just know that any rates you see will be based on average lending scenarios, meaning a loan amount of $200,000, and a credit score of 720.
+If you’re looking for the interest rates they’re currently offering, you can view them online.
+No need to go through the entire process to find out.
+Just go to their loans tab and click on “Rates” to see up-to-date numbers.
+Be aware that any interest rate you see will be based on average lending scenarios, meaning a loan amount of $200,000 and a credit score of 720.

-Also, note that the information you seek online may be limited because Network Capital Funding prefers all interested borrowers to speak personally with a mortgage banker.
+Also, note that the information you seek online may be limited because they prefer all interested borrowers to speak personally with a loan officer.

 Network Capital Funding’s Mortgage Process

-Push the orange “Get Started” button and you’ll answer 19 standard questions to begin.
-Once you’re done, you’ll get a call from a mortgage banker to guide you through the rest of the process.
+Push the orange “Get Started” button; then, you’ll answer 19 standard questions to begin.
+Once you’re done, you’ll get a call from a loan processor to guide you through the rest of the process.

-Network Capital Funding also offers such services as e-sign and online document exchange.
+They also offer such services as e-sign and online document exchange.
 Combine these with the personal mortgage banker, and it’s easy to see how it’s possible to close in as little as fifteen days.

-In the future expect a mobile app to rollout, as well as a pre-qualification tool.
-It’s unlikely the plan is to use these tools to do away with their one-on-one mortgage banker interaction, as its founder Tri Nguyen believes that their unique level of customer support is what sets them apart from their competitors.
-They’re just more tools to help borrowers stay in control of their financial future.
+In the future, expect a mobile app to roll out, as well as a pre-qualification tool.
+It’s unlikely the plan is to use these tools to do away with their one-on-one mortgage banker interaction, as its founder Tri Nguyen believes that their unique level of customer service is what sets them apart from their competitors.
+The tools are just to help borrowers stay in control of their financial future.

-Network Capital Funding offers what it calls “Same as Cash” pre-qualification.
-This enables borrowers the ability to compete with cash offers in the field.
-Network Capital Funding underwrites your file in-house, so while you’re shopping around you can shop confidently knowing that if you find a house, your offer will be as competitive as anybody else’s.
+Network Capital offers what it calls “Same as Cash” pre-qualification.
+This enables borrowers to compete with cash offers in the field.
+They also underwrite your file in-house, so while you’re shopping around, you can shop confidently, knowing that if you find a house, your offer will be as competitive as anybody else’s.

-Also on their website is a mortgage calculator to help you determine how much you can afford month to month.
-This is a realistic tool and is not aimed to encourage you to buy more house than you should.
+Also on their website is a mortgage calculator to help you determine how much you can afford month-to-month.
+It’s a practical tool and is not aimed to encourage you to buy more house than you should.

 Notice it gives you both a low and high range, so you’ll want to aim to be somewhere in the middle.
-Of course, every market is different, and it all comes down to the seller.
+But, of course, every market is different, and it all comes down to the seller.

-If you are new to the world of mortgages, closing costs, rates, appraisals and home inspections, Network Capital Funding may be the perfect lender for you.
+If you are new to the world of mortgages, closing costs, interest rates, appraisals, and home inspections, Network Capital Funding may be the perfect lender for you.

 Their rates are strong, they don’t charge any lender fees, they’re super fast with closing, and their customer support nails it.
-For some, this might be too much, but even experienced homebuyers have found them to be a refreshing change of pace in this era of digital anonymity.
+Experienced home buyers find them to be a refreshing change of pace in this era of digital anonymity.